Azarjoe/titannium/README.md

 # Titannium — Self-Hosted Infrastructure

-Personal self-hosted infrastructure built on Docker, exposed securely to the internet, monitored and version-controlled.
+Production-inspired self-hosted platform built on Docker, exposed securely to the internet, monitored and version-controlled.

 ---

 ## Overview

-**Titannium** is a production-grade self-hosted platform designed to:
+**Titannium** is an ops-grade self-hosted platform designed to:

 - Centralize useful services for personal and family use
 - Replace third-party SaaS tools with self-hosted, privacy-respecting alternatives